tenstorrent/TSVC_2/README.md

     make COMPILER=cray

 This will create a folder called `bin/cray/` with 3 vectorised and non vectorised versions of the program.
+Use `-j` flag for substantially faster build.

 + `tsvc_[no]vec_relaxed` - 'relaxed' math flags.
 This specifies that the compiler can make any kind of floating point optimisations it thinks will speed it up
 + `tsvc_[no]vec_precise` - 'precise' math flags.
 This specifies that some optimisations such as reordering operations that may affect the result are not allowed.
 + `tsvc_[no]vec_default` - 'default' math flags.
 This is the compiler default.

 Some compilers (GNU, clang) do not have a 'precise' flag, and the PGI compiler will ignore the IEEE math flag with vectorisation enabled.

+To compile a subset of tests set `TESTS` make variable to space-separated list of tests:

+    make COMPILER=clang TESTS="s000 s111"

 *NB - none of the supplied makefiles have any architecture-specific flags and you will need to edit the makefiles to supply them*.
 For example, you might want to change the GNU makefile to: